SucukMitEi/python-mem-test/README.md

 ## Running
 Run the file with `sudo python3 myfile.py`

+## Examples
+There are two examples in the examples folder.

 ## Contributing

 You can make a pull request if you want to change something or add something.